Trauma-informed Response

 The first African Nova Scotian communities were established by Black Loyalists in the 1700s and there are currently over 20, 000 African Nova Scotian people living in the province.
 These communities continue to work to overcome historic trauma, including from systemic racism.

-The connections between colonization and cultural genocide and sexual violence are discussed in more depth in the Indigenous Perspectives module.
+The connections between colonization and cultural genocide and sexual violence are discussed in more depth in the Indigenous Perspectives and African Nova Scotian Perspectives modules.

 Providing Support that is Trauma-informed